ppmasa8/WantToReadLately/README.md

 - https://github.com/kamranahmedse/developer-roadmap

-Algorithms in the most familiar languages.
+Algorithms in the most familiar languages for me.
 - https://github.com/kumar91gopi/Algorithms-and-Data-Structures-in-Ruby

-How to make a game in the most familiar languages.
+How to make a game in the most familiar languages for me.
 - https://leanpub.com/developing-games-with-ruby/read